Quadruple shooting leaves 3 men, 1 woman injured in North Philadelphia

-PHILADELPHIA (WPVI) -- Philadelphia police are investigating a shooting that wounded at least four people on Wednesday afternoon.
+PHILADELPHIA (WPVI) -- Philadelphia police are investigating a shooting that wounded four people on Wednesday afternoon.

 Police say a 19-year-old woman and a 25-year-old man both suffered gunshot wounds to the head.
 Both victims are listed in critical condition.